rainbow954/streamly-spark-examples/streamly-mqtt-kafka/README.md

 ### 2. Setup an account
  - Go to [Streamly Registration Page][streamly-signup] and sign up by providing your email address and a valid namespace. <br />
   The namespace is a string on which you have full authorization for services that you make used on [Streamly].
 Every service that you make used on [Streamly] should start with your namespace.
 That is for instance if you want to create a keyspace, your keyspace must be prefixed by your namespace. <br />

     **Make sure you choose your namespace carefully because you wouldn't change it afterwards.**

 ![streamly-signup-step1][streamly-signup-step1]

  - Complete your registration

 ![streamly-signup-step2][streamly-signup-step2]

  - Log into [Streamly] with your email and password

 In the following steps, we assume the namespace is `greenspace`.

-### 3. Create a Mqtt topic
+### 3. Choose the topic to read from
-We assume the you have followed up the [streamly-kafka-mqtt-post] project, because this project create a MQTT topic `greenspace/mqtt/topic` and sends some data inside.
-We are going to used this topic through out this project.
+We assume that you have followed up the [streamly-kafka-mqtt] project, because this project creates a MQTT topic and sends some data inside.
+This topic is called  `greenspace/mqtt/topic`.
+In the next steps, we consume events from  `greenspace/mqtt/topic`.

 ### 4. Create your output topic
 To create a new topic :

-  - Go to Kafka tab
+  - Go to Messaging tab
-  - Write the name of the index in Index name box.
+  - Write the name of the topic in Topic Name box.
 We assume that the name is `greenspace-mqtt-kafka`.
-  - Define the number of partitions, maximum messages, replication, retention and Authorized hosts.
-Make sure the topic as Unsecured read and Unsecured write.
+  - Define the number of partitions(eg `1`), maximum messages(eg `100`), replication(eg `1`), retention(eg `1`) and Authorized hosts(eg `*`).
+  - Enable Unsecured read and Unsecured write buttons.

 ![streamly-create-topic][streamly-create-topic]

   - Click on Add New Index button

-The indexes appears in the list of existing indexes:
+The topic appears in the list of existing topics:

 ![streamly-list-topics][streamly-list-topics]